 IASB Reference: 903.02

-The Linn-Mar Board of Directors recognizes the important contributions that volunteers provide in assisting educational programs of the school system.
-For consistency, equity, and safety the following regulations shall frame the integration of volunteers and community resources within the Linn-Mar schools.
+The board recognizes the important contributions that volunteers provide in assisting educational programs of the school system.
+For consistency, equity, and safety the following regulations shall frame the integration of volunteers and community resources within the Linn-Mar schools:

-To become an active volunteer for the Linn-Mar Community School District the following items must be completed prior to volunteering:
+To become an active volunteer for the district the following items must be completed prior to volunteering:

 For information on the district’s volunteer program contact: